 About 400,000 Americans have multiple sclerosis, according to the National Multiple Sclerosis Society.

 As with other autoimmune disorders, multiple sclerosis occurs when the immune system mistakenly attacks the person's healthy tissue.
 It is not known exactly what triggers the condition.

 Williams lives with the disease by paying close attention to three things: his diet, exercise and medication, he said on "Oprah."

-Fitness guru Jillian Michaels suffers from polycystic ovary syndrome and endometriosis. <br><br>
+In addition to having endometriosis, fitness guru Jillian Michaels suffers from polycystic ovary syndrome (PCOS).

-Polycystic ovary syndrome, when a woman's female sex hormones are out of balance, can cause changes to the menstrual cycle and the skin, along with small cysts in the ovaries and trouble getting pregnant. <br><br>
+Polycystic ovary syndrome, which occurs when a woman's female sex hormones are out of balance, can cause changes to the menstrual cycle and the skin, along with small cysts in the ovaries and trouble getting pregnant.

-Michaels, a former trainer on the TV show "The Biggest Loser" announced both conditions after being criticized for stating in an interview that she would rather adopt than put her body through the physical challenges of pregnancy. <br><br>
+Michaels, a former trainer on the TV show "The Biggest Loser," announced that she had PCOS and endometriosis after being criticized for stating in an interview that she would rather adopt than put her body through the physical challenges of pregnancy.

-The reality is that I have endometriosis, and I most likely couldn't get pregnant, she told the New York Times in 2011. <br><br>
+Because of her conditions, she most likely couldn't get pregnant, The New York Times reported in 2011.

-Michaels manages her symptoms by eating organic foods and exercising regularly, reports Prevention. <br><br>
+Michaels manages her symptoms by eating organic foods and exercising regularly, Prevention reported.